-The options offered to the student who meets the four conditions are decided by the instructor.
-They will not necessarily meet the convenience of the student.
+Students must inform their instructor on the day of the exam or beforehand, if they are unable to attend.
 Make-up exams, tests and/or labs or extensions on assignment due dates are given at the discretion of the instructor.
-They are generally given only in medical emergencies or severe personal crises.
+They are generally given only in medical emergencies or severe personal crises, and to students who have been fully participating in the course until that time.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.